SkyLined/mUDPJSON/README.md

 #### Constructors:
 ##### `[new] mUDPJSON.cSender(Object dxOptions);`
-Used to send values as JSON data over UDP.
 Where `dxOptions` is an object that can have the following properties:
 - `Number uIPVersion`: IP version to use (valid values: 4 (default), 6).
 - `String sHostname`: Target computer (default: broadcast to local subnet).